 You will not be able to apply until you have added an individual profile.
-The "Apply" button on the Grants.gov opportunity page will be red after you have completed this step.
+The "Apply" button on the Grants.gov opportunity page will function properly only after you have completed this step.
+If the "Apply" button is gray rather than red, or if clicking it results in an error message, confirm that your individual applicant profile is complete, re-entering it if necessary.